ElMantos/posts-dashboard/README.md

 - standardised eslint and prettier rules
 - added pre-commit hooks to run code linter/tests
 - added commit-lint to ensure standard naming/description practices

+# Things to keep in mind while using dashboard...

+- After typing into autocomplete input, there is .5sec debounce to prevent API throttling.
+This is done to simulate real-life search input with bigger datasets that cannot be received in one request due to size or how long it would take for request to go through.
+However, the provided API will not find user if only some part of the name is provided and it may look like a bug, but its not - it has to be full name.